senziio-admin/hacs-senziio-integration/docs/README.md

 ## Sensors

-Integrating Senziio devices with Home Assistant adds the following sensor
-{% term entities %}, enriching your smart home ecosystem with detailed environmental information:
+Integrating Senziio devices with Home Assistant adds the following sensor entities, enriching your smart home ecosystem with detailed environmental information:

+- **Presence detector**: Detects human presence, enabling automation for lighting, security, and energy-saving scenarios.

+- **Motion detector**: Identifies human movement, useful for security alerts, lighting control, and activity monitoring.

 - **Person counter**: Counts the number of persons in an area, perfect for managing room occupancy and air quality control.